Gatchin/simple_library/README.md

 # Project of the simpliest digital library

-This project allows you to keep a digital record of books and readers in the library
+This project allows you to keep a digital record of books and readers in the library.
+User can register readers, give them books and release books (after the reader returns book back to the library).

 ## Built With